Monday, August 26, 2024

 Next, I used black detail wash to weather the car bodies.
 Once I was satisfied with the wash effects, the car bodies were let dry over night and I took a look at the trucks that I had pulled off of them.
 They were Micro-Trains older era types with pizza cutter flanges so I pulled out 2 pairs of roller bearing types from my stash as these would be more prototypical for the layout's era.
 The wheels on these had low profile flanges which I prefer for use on my code 55 track.

-The wheels were removed from the trucks and the trucks were places into a holder had made a few years ago for specifically for spraying Micro-Trains trucks.
+The wheels were removed from the trucks and the trucks were places into a holder that had made a few years ago for specifically for spraying Micro-Trains trucks.
 After first spraying a adhesion promoting primer, I sprayed the truck side frames with Mission Models railroad tie brown.
 After that had dried, I sprayed both the trucks and the car bodies with Testors Dulcoate lacquer.

 After installing the new trucks, both cars were given a test run around the layout and preformed perfectly.
 So, two freight cars that had been sitting in the "to be sold" box and now active on the layout and are among my favorites.
 The two photos below show 884534 on the siding at Diamond Plastics and an empty 884590 in the yard at Carlin waiting for the next eastbound manifest to pick it up.